ndri/instagram_private_api/README.md

 [![Build](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/ping)

+## This fork

+It seems that the original developer has abandoned the project and is not accepting pull requests.

+This fork fixes the instagram_web_api client class `_extract_rhx_gis` and `login` methods with the solution from [this issue comment](https://github.com/ping/instagram_private_api/issues/170#issuecomment-652487444).

 ## Overview

 I wrote this to access Instagram's API when they clamped down on developer access.
 Because this is meant to achieve [parity](COMPAT.md) with the [official public API](https://www.instagram.com/developer/endpoints/), methods not available in the public API will generally have lower priority.